jamonkko/resque-uniq/README.md

 # resque-uniq

-A Resque plugin to ensure only one job instance is queued or running at a time
+A Resque plugin to ensure only one job instance is queued or running at a time.

+Requires Redis 2.6 or newer.

 ## Installation